rdneagu/tripityServer/README.md

 # node.js Tripity server

+## Installing the server

+Run `npm install` from the root folder which will install all the required dependencies.

+## Configuring and running the server

 The server requires `pm2` npm module and can be installed using `npm install -g pm2`

 [Full documentation for the pm2 module](https://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/)